mohammadfaizan76692/Pytorch_For_Deeplearning_Specialization/README.md

 6) In option Also adding Precision to Reduce FP, and Recall to Reduce False Negative  and then visualizing  which model has best Precision and Recall

+Module2:
+Learning Vision Specific Support In torch , specifically torchvision

+In Lab1:
+Torch Vision Transforms
+1) Resize : Resizing : contracting and stracehing image ,...
+Crop : cutting image -> For making consistent image Data
+2) for Augmentation RandomResizeCrop, Random flips and colorJitter and many more
+3) ToTensor() -> PIL to tensor , heightXwidth -> (c, height, width ), with normalized pixel values 0 to 1
+4) Normalize(mean[], std[]), in each column to shifting mean to zero and std to 1
+5) decode_image -> direct read any image as to tensor from torchvision.io
+6) make_grid -> taking batch of images, and show them in grid way from torchvision.utils
+7) save_image -> taking tensor image and save at specified path
+8) calculating mean and std for each channel in dataset
+9) combining all transforms in pipeline using transforms.Compose()
+10) creating custom transform function , example salt pepper ,  randomly converting pixel zero to one